-The island is home to a specific variety of tomatoes called Santorini tomatoes, which are the size of cherries.
-Sweet and with an intense red colour, they are at the centre of the ntomatokeftedes (or tomato fritters) dish.
-A vegetarian appetiser fried in hot olive oil, it also includes peppers and onions, mint, and other aromatic herbs in a thick batter.
-Make sure to try them the next time you are visiting the island.
+The island is home to a specific variety of tomato called, you guessed it, “Santorini tomatoes”, which are the size of cherries.
+Sweet and with an intense red colour, they form the centrepiece of ntomatokeftedes (tomato fritters).
+The vegetarian appetiser is fried in a thick batter using hot olive oil with peppers and onions, mint, and other aromatic herbs.

 Made in limited quantities, chlorotyri is a local cheese that you can only find on the island.
 Slightly sour yet creamy, this white cheese is made from goat’s milk.
-Use it as a spread on bread or mix it in a Santorini salad, a local variant of the Greek salad, which also includes the local cherry tomatoes.
+Use it as a spread on bread or mix it in a Santorini salad, a local variant of the Greek salad, which also includes local cherry tomatoes.

 Capers date back to antiquity, and in Santorini, the plants are found virtually everywhere.
 The unopened edible flower buds are picked and then sun-dried until they harden and turn slightly yellow.
 They are then rehydrated before use and are usually added to sauces or to spice up several dishes, including fava or even salads.

 To Psaraki (meaning ‘little fish’ in Greek) in Vlychada is where you can treat yourself to all kinds of island fish, paired with capers – the cuttlefish and octopus are both excellent.